-1 Why Study Price-Setting Behaviour?
+1. Introduction: Why Study Price-setting Behaviour? [use as the Running Head]

 How do firms adjust prices in the marketplace?
 Do they tend to adjust prices infrequently in response to changes in market conditions?
 If so, why?
 These remain key questions in macroeconomics, particularly for central banks that work to keep inflation low and stable.
 Given the importance of these questions, it should not be surprising that many sticky-price theories have been proposed to explain sluggish price adjustment.
-As demonstrated in recent studies by de Walque, Smets, and Wouters (2004) and Amano, Ambler, and Rebei (2006), the way in which price-setting behaviour is modelled in macroeconomic analysis can significantly influence the way in which inflation dynamics unfold, and can significantly influence social welfare changes in response to exogenous shocks.
-Therefore, it is critical to find out which sticky-price theories can best explain actual price-setting behaviour.
+As demonstrated in recent studies by de Walque, Smets, and Wouters (2004) and Amano, Ambler, and Rebei (2007), the price-setting behaviour modelled in macroeconomic analysis can significantly influence how inflation dynamics unfold, and can significantly influence social welfare changes in response to exogenous shocks.
+Therefore, it is critical to find out which sticky-price theories can best explain the actual price-setting behaviour of Canadian firms.

-To understand the price-setting behaviour of Canadian firms, following the framework of Blinder et al. (1998), the Bank of Canada designed a price-setting survey (PSS) and from 2002-03 conducted person-to-person interviews with the senior management of 170 firms.
-Using the PSS data, Amirault, Kwan, and Wilkinson (2006), in a spirit similar to that of Blinder et al. (1998), identify two phenomena: (i) a wide variation in how often firms set prices, and (ii) significant differences in the importance of various price-setting theories to firms' pricing behaviour.
-This paper attempts to build models to further explain these two phenomena.
-More specifically, we estimate count data models (negative binomial regression models) to explain the wide variation in the frequency of price adjustment among Canadian firms, and employ discretechoice models (ordered probit and probit models) to evaluate the roles of, and the micro foundations for, prevailing sticky-price theories based on the Canadian PSS data.
-These models allow us to identify the marginal effects of firm-specific and market characteristics on priceadjustment behaviour, and identify the factors that motivate firms to select a given sticky-pricesetting behaviour or a combination of such behaviour.
-This work will help us understand Canadian firms' price-setting behaviour, and therefore provide useful information on how to model this behaviour in macroeconomic analysis.
+Following the framework of Blinder et al. (1998), the Bank of Canada designed a price-setting survey (PSS) and from 2002-03 conducted person-to-person interviews with the senior management of 170 firms.
+Using the PSS data, Amirault, Kwan, and Wilkinson (2006), identify two phenomena: (1) a wide variation in how often firms set prices, and (2) significant differences in the importance rankings of various price-setting theories for firms' pricing behaviour.
+This chapter aims to further explain these two phenomena.
+More specifically, we employ count data models (negative binomial regression models) to explain the wide variation in the frequency of price adjustment among Canadian firms, and use discrete-choice models (ordered probit and probit models) to evaluate the roles of, and the micro foundations for, prevailing sticky-price theories based on the Canadian PSS data.
+These models allow us to evaluate the marginal effects of firmspecific and market characteristics on price-adjustment behaviour, and identify the factors that motivate firms to select one or more sticky-price theories to as explanations for their priceadjustment behaviour.
+This research will help us to better understand and model Canadian firms' price-setting behaviour.
+Finally, by identifying which factors drive the variation in price-setting behaviour, this chapter also can provides some insight for future survey research.

-The remainder of this paper is organized as follows.
-In section 2 we discuss the recent literature on price-adjustment behaviour and review the existing sticky-price theories.
-We introduce the PSS data in section 3.
-In section 4 we examine the model of price-adjustment frequency using the count data models, and present the empirical results.
-In section 5 we analyze the different sticky-price theories using discrete-choice models, and highlight the regression results.
-Section 6 offers some conclusions.
+The remainder of this chapter is organized as follows.
+In section 2 we review the recent literature on price-adjustment behaviour and the existing sticky-price theories.
+In section 3 we describe the PSS data used in this chapter.
+Next, we examine the price-adjustment frequency of Canadian firms using count data models in section 4.
+In section 5 we analyze the different sticky-price theories using discrete-choice models.
+Sections 6 and 7 report the implications of our findings for monetary policy.
+Finally, we offer some concluding remarks in section 8.

-2 Recent Evidence of Pricing Behaviour
+2 Recent Evidence on Price-setting Behaviour